 Hiking the Columbia River Gorge – PDX’s Backyard Hikes

-As we noted in our previous article about the gorge’s endless waterfalls, the area is immensely popular.
+As we noted in our previous article about the gorge’s endless waterfalls, the area is immensely popular as a destination itself or simply a stop on a PNW roadtrip.
 Some of the more roadside attractions can be overrun by tourists and locals alike in the spring and summer.
 As such, its important to remember that Hiking in off-peak times is recommended and as always, help preserve our wild areas, practice leave-no-trace principals!

 The hikes of the gorge are pretty evenly split between the Washington and Oregon sides of the Columbia River.
 In this post I’ll be focusing on hikes in the Oregon side of the Columbia River Gorge.
 I haven’t had enough time to fully explore the Washington side of the gorge but I’ve been told its easily equal to the Oregon half!
 Grab your hiking boots and lets hit the trails of the Columbia River Gorge!